-- View frustum is 6 planes: - Near, far, right, left, top, bottom
+- View frustum is 6 planes: - Near, far, right, left, top,

 - Create planes from projection matrix

 - Let all positive half spaces be outside frustum

 - Not dealt with here -- p.
 773-774, 3rd ed.

 - Sphere/frustum common approach:

-- Test sphere against 6 frustum planes
+- Test sphere against each of the 6 frustum planes:

-- If in positive half space and r distances from plane
+- If outside the plane => no intersection

-no intersection

-- If intersecting plane or in negative half space, continue
+- If intersecting the plane or inside, continue

-- If not outside after all six planes, then inside or intersecting
+- If not outside after all six planes, then conservatively concider sphere as inside or intersecting

 - Example follows...